awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-targets.md

 # Assign Targets to a Maintenance Window \(Console\)<a name="sysman-maintenance-assign-targets"></a>

-In this procedure, you register a target with a Maintenance Window\.
-In other words, you specify which resources the Maintenance Window performs actions on\.
+In this procedure, you register a target with a maintenance window\.
+In other words, you specify which resources the maintenance window performs actions on\.

-**To assign targets to a Maintenance Window \(console\)**
+**To assign targets to a maintenance window \(console\)**

-1. In the list of Maintenance Windows, choose the Maintenance Window you just created\.
+1. In the list of maintenance windows, choose the maintenance window you just created\.

 1. Choose **Actions**, and then choose **Register targets**\.